 You can bake the cupcakes up to a day in advance.
 Store them tightly wrapped at room temperature, then frost on the day you’re serving.

 Unfrosted cupcakes can be frozen for up to 2 months.
 Thaw overnight in the fridge and bring to room temperature before frosting and serving.
+Special Tools:

 12-cup cupcake pan